jramos-br/PlayGround/GenerateAssemblyInfo/Readme.md

 typically present in an `AssemblyInfo.cs` file are now automatically generated from these properties.

-A typical csproj file for a .NET Core 3.0 console application looks like the following.
+A typical csproj file for a .NET Core 3.0 console application looks like the following:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">